tabhong/thai-provinces/README.md

 # thai-provinces
-Determine if lat,lng is inside which province (a polygon with a ray intersection counting algorithm) that located in Thailand
+Determine if lat,lng is inside which province that located in Thailand

 This module casts a ray from the inquiry point and counts intersections, based on